List of Strawberry Shortcake (TV series) episodes: Season 1 (2003)

+While going on her big adventure, Honey Pie Pony hurts her leg, so she has to stay at Strawberry's house until her leg is better, and is getting impatient.
+Strawberry and her friends start telling stories to pass the time and show her that being at home is not so bad.

 Season 2 (2004–05)

 Beginning with this season, two episodes are featured in a "compilation" format, in which Strawberry recounts the featured adventures using her "remembering book".
 Most TV airings, however, separate the segments as single 22-minute length episodes.

 Anna Jordan replaces Sarah Koslosky as Custard the Cat's voice, while James Street replaces Daniel Canfield as Huckleberry Pie's voice.

 The intro was also changed, which includes clips from "Best Pets Yet" and "Growing Better All the Time".